elafallik/cbio-EM-extensions-review/README.md

 # cbio-EM-extensions-review
-A review on EM extensions for the "76558 ALGORITHMS IN COMPUTATIONAL BIOLOGY" course at HUJI
+A review on EM extensions for the "76558 ALGORITHMS IN COMPUTATIONAL BIOLOGY" course at HUJI (Fall 2020-21)